Professor Nina Wardleworth

 My research examines the memory of this contribution at a national and local level in France and in cultural depictions (graphic novels, films and novels).

-I am currently working with the Mémorial du Mont Valérien on an exhibition provisionally entitled “Combattants et résistants coloniaux pendant la Seconde Guerre mondiale”, scheduled to open in June 2023.
+I am currently working with the Mémorial du Mont Valérien on an exhibition entitled “Combattants et résistants coloniaux pendant la Seconde Guerre mondiale”, scheduled to open in September 2023.
 I also write a blog on this topic.

 I welcome enquires about supervision from students interested in researching the following areas: